** Welcome to the Havering Astronomical Society's 30th Anniversary year! **

 YA page for info and photos about our meetings and activities.

-(members only)
+Potential observing (members only)

+tbc, and depend upon clear skies.
 Go/no go decisions will be circulated

 via the HAS Observing Group Chat on WhatsApp.

-NB: no access to buildings or any facilities at Thames Chase during these observing evenings. * If you wish to join the
+NB: no access to buildings or any facilities at Thames Chase during these evenings. * If you wish to join the

 WhatsApp group, please contact Les Brand on